 It refers to a freebie, which is used to entice people to give you their contact details.
 The most common freebies include ‘special reports’, white papers, ‘exclusive’ audio / video content or some kind of information that’s only available via email.
 In return for the freebie, people are asked to provide their contact details.

-Because of the extreme negativity attached to lead magnets, many internet marketing gurus refer to them as ethical bribes.
-I’m not sure why they think a bribe sounds better!
+Because of the negativity attached to lead magnets, many internet marketing gurus refer to them as ethical bribes.
+I’m not sure why they think a bribe sounds better.

 Probably the most common use of lead magnets, is list building for newsletters.
-On the surface, they seem like a no-brainer.
+On the surface they seem like a no-brainer.
 You certainly can attract lots of contact details with them.
+That’s for sure.

 However, there’s a major downside.